dsg-jam/ld51-server/docs/protocol.md

     note left of s: game_over field in the round_result message is set. p->>s: ready_for_next_round { ... }
     deactivate p
-    note over p,s: Next round starts when all players are ready
+    note over p,s: Server and players transition to the lobby.
 ```